105: The Corpse Vanishes

 Hey, it’s Lee Harvey Oswald, you guys.
 Oh, they nabbed him.

 Lee Harvey Oswald (1939-1963) was the man who, on November 22, 1963, shot and killed President John F. Kennedy with a sniper rifle in Dallas, Texas.
-He himself was killed two days after his arrest by local nightclub owner Jack Ruby.
+He was arrested in a movie theater about an hour later, and was killed two days after his arrest by local nightclub owner Jack Ruby.

 It’s the Notre Dame fight song.